AndrewTtofi/policy-engine-kubernetes/README.md

 appealing to organizations familiar with these languages.

 ### OPA (Open Policy Agent) Gatekeeper
-Our first deep dive into policy engines will be the most mature and widely spread used OPA Gatekeeper.
+Our first deep dive into policy engines will be the most mature and widely spread used, OPA Gatekeeper.
 OPA is a general-purpose policy engine that means its capabilities are not limited to a Kubernetes Cluster.
 Some of its use cases include microservice authorization, infrastructure, data source filtering, CI/CD pipeline polices and, of course, Kubernetes admission controller.
 OPA Gatekeeper, on the other hand, is a specialized project that provides integration between OPA and Kubernetes.